Gassaway Sellman Grimes: Early years

-Grimes married Susan H. Dorsey on June 25, 1839 in Frederick County, Maryland, a descendant of Edward Dorsey.
+Grimes married Susan H. Dorsey on June 25, 1839, in Frederick County, Maryland, a descendant of Edward Dorsey.
 By 1840 he moved to Carroll County, Maryland.
-Grimes was once part of a convention in support of William Henry Harrison for President in the election of 1840.
+Grimes was once part of a convention in support of William Henry Harrison for president in the election of 1840.
 He was a member of the Ridgeville Methodist Episcopal Church.

+When his father Cornelius died in 1852, Grimes was living on one of his father's properties, in Ridgeville, which had 70 apple trees.

 City Hotel

-He was once proprietor of the City Hotel in Frederick, Maryland with his brother-in-law Basil E. Dorsey.
+He was once proprietor of the City Hotel in Frederick, Maryland, with his brother-in-law Basil E. Dorsey.
+Grimes retired from this position in 1856, leaving Dorsey as sole proprietor.

 Civil War

 Grimes served for the Confederacy during the American Civil War, and was taken prisoner.

 Personal

-He was a descendant of colonel Nicholas Gassaway, and the grandfather of sculptor Rudulph Evans.
+At the end of the Civil War in 1865, Grimes lived in Watersville, Maryland.
+Grimes died at his house in Gainesboro.
+He is buried at Prospect Hill Cemetery in Front Royal.